Patrick-Nelson/documentation/source/docs/articles/local/drupal-drush-command-line-utility.md

 ---
 [Drush](http://drush.org) is a command-line interface for Drupal that provides a wide set of utilities for administering and maintaining your site.

 Pantheon does not need the settings.php for your site to work, and your Drupal sites do not contain one out of the box.
 Drush commands require a settings.php file and it's considered a best practice to have one.
-Simply duplicate the `sites/default/default.settings.php` to `sites/default/settings.php` for Drush to work on a new site.
+Simply copy the `sites/default/default.settings.php` to `sites/default/settings.php` for Drush to work on a new site.

 ## Terminus Drush and Local Drush
 Drush-savvy developers should also install and utilize [Terminus](/docs/articles/local/cli/), a command-line interface that allows you to control your Pantheon account and sites.
 Virtually anything you can do in the Dashboard, you can script with Terminus.
 It can also make remote drush calls on your environments without having drush installed locally, eliminating incompatibility issues between locally and remotely installed versions of Drush.